 Dr. Taylor Allbright, ADHD coach

 Prior to becoming an ADHD coach, I spent over a decade working in the field of education as a college professor, researcher, and K-12 teacher.

-In my own life, I have struggled with executive functioning challenges related to depression, anxiety, PTSD, and postpartum.
+In my own life, I have struggled with executive dysfunction, depression, anxiety, PTSD, and postpartum.
 These experiences have led me to become fascinated with mental health and the strategies that can help us flourish in a world not built to support our well-being.
 I do not have diagnosed ADHD, though my husband and other family members do.

 I am a mom and stepmom, and my family lives in southern California with our two cats.
-When I’m not helping clients or researching mental health, I enjoy the beach, hiking, weight lifting, genre fiction, role-playing games, and hanging out with my family.
+When I’m not helping clients or researching mental health, I enjoy the beach, yoga, hiking, genre fiction, role-playing games, and hanging out with my family.

+Dr. Taylor Allbright, ADHD coach